3022249729/Discord-TTS-Bot/README.md

 # RenoTTS
-A discord bot writen in Python that plays Text-To-Speech/TTS audio in a voice channel.
+A Discord bot writen in Python that plays Text-To-Speech/TTS audio in a voice channel.

 ## Installation
 ### Step 1: Install Python